Arts & Culture

 About the Mural

-Adjacent to the park on the southeast facing wall of the Arctic Winter Games office is a brand-new mural which tells the story of Fort McMurray Wood Buffalo, featuring photos captured during Fort McMurray Wood Buffalo Economic Development & Tourism's Pop-Up Photography Tour.
-This beautiful mural includes photos and design inspired by the ten communities which span our vast region, from Fort Fitzgerald in the north to Conklin in the south.
+In 2022, the RMWB opened Kiyām Park off of Franklin Avenue in the Lower Townsite of Fort McMurray.
+A mural by Sedef Uzer was installed on a building adjacent to the park which told the story of Fort McMurray Wood Buffalo, featuring photos captured during Fort McMurray Wood Buffalo Economic Development & Tourism's Pop-Up Photography Tour.
+This beautiful mural included photos and design inspired by the ten communities which span our vast region, from Fort Fitzgerald in the north to Conklin in the south.
+The mural was removed as part of a building demolition in 2023.
+The new installation at Jubilee Plaza in May 2025 is a beautiful downtown addition.

 Behind the Mural